Capillary/ecom-api-document/source/includes/_order.md

 }
 ```

 Cancels a specific order of a customer placed on a merchant store.
-An order can be canceled only if
+An order can be canceled only if the logged in user has sufficient permission to cancel the order and the order is not shipped at the time of cancellation.

-* The logged in user has sufficient permission to cancel the order
+However, you can cancel the order if

-* The order is either in Authorized (A) or Pending (P) Status
+* it is either in Authorized (A) or Pending (P) Status
-* The order is not shipped
+* the picklist is either created or completed

 ### Resource Information